 There is no compelling reason to feel like you have to do everything yourself based upon the list above.
 It doesn’t work and you, your team, the project, and ultimately the company can be affected due to this erroneous mindset.

 Are There Things You Shouldn’t Delegate?

-Now that we’ve made a strong case for delegation in IT project management, are there certain things that you should not delegate to others?
+Now that we’ve made a strong case for delegation, are there certain things that you should not delegate to others?
 The following principles can be applied to help you make this decision on what you should keep for yourself.

-- Keep Those Activities that ONLY YOU Can Get Done – There are activities that only you in your IT project management role can get done.
+- Keep Those Activities that ONLY YOU Can Get Done – There are activities that only you can get done.
 This may be meeting with the executive team to provide an update on where things stand.
 Or, you may find that you need to work with a troubled client to smooth things over from a miss that happened on the project due to poor communication.
 These are the types of things that you, and only you, can accomplish in a graceful and elegant manner and not something you would delegate to someone else.

 How to Effectively Delegate

-There are a number of degrees of delegation you can take advantage of in your IT project management role.
+There are a number of degrees of delegation you can take advantage of in your role.
 Below are a few you may want to consider.